 Letter of Recommendation

-Three current professional letters of recommendation are required with this application that address:
+Three current professional letters of recommendation are required that address:

 References should include the referee’s name, address, e-mail, and telephone number.
-One of the three letters must be from the CSU Faculty Mentor.
-If applicant is currently enrolled in a doctoral program, one of the other letters must be from a faculty member at that institution.
+One of the three letters must be from the applicant's CSU Faculty Mentor, which should also describe the Mentor's approach to mentoring graduate students and, if available, successes with guiding past students through their doctoral education and faculty job search.
+If the applicant is currently enrolled in a doctoral program, one of the other letters must be from a faculty member at that institution.